-Prior to initiating the use of drones, facilities should ensure that the technical specifications of any UAS meet the requirements identified by LDEQ.
+Prior to implementing drones for tank inspections, Louisiana facilities should ensure that the technical specifications of any drone used meet the requirements identified by LDEQ.
 The Department also encourages use of models approved by the U.S. Department of Defense.[2]

 [1] LDEQ press release can be found here: UnmannedAircraftInspectionsPressRelease.pdf.